filipesilva/fdb/README.md

 ```

 Now you should be able to run `fdb help` from anywhere.
-If you don't want to symlink the CLI script, you can also call `./src/fdb/bb/cli.clj help` from this dir.
+If you don't want to symlink the CLI script, you can call `./src/fdb/bb/cli.clj help` from this dir.
 That's what `./symlink-fdb.sh` is linking.

 Start using FileDB by running `fdb init`.
 This will create `~/fdb/` with `fdbconfig.edn`, `user/`, and `demos/` inside.
-If you want to create the `fdb` folder in the current (or some other) dir, add it at the end of init like `fdb init .`.
+If you want to create the `fdb` folder in the current (or other) dir, add it at the end of init like `fdb init .`.

 Then run `fdb watch`.
 You can edit the config anytime, for instance to add new mounts, and the watcher will restart automatically.